JoeVirtual/KonFoo/docs/structure.rst

      'module': Index(byte=0, bit=24, address=0, base_address=0, update=False)}

-Re-use a declared template on the fly.
+You can **re-use** a declared template on the fly in other templates on the fly.

     >>> reuse = Structure()
     >>> reuse.type = structure  # re-used template